Benjamin has been reviewing films online since 2004 and has seen way more action movies than he should probably admit to!

 What else should I watch?

-What about if you wanted a film that had brains to go with the brawn, as "Non-Stop" might have suggested?
-I would probably say "Inception" which is a real mind-messer of a film but still has enough action sequences to take your breath away like the zero-gravity gun fight in a hotel corridor.
-For a superhero twist on things, Christopher Nolan's Dark Knight trilogy are some of the finest films made this century so far, even if they are a little dark.
-Or how about the original action role, James Bond - "Skyfall" might get just as silly sometimes but it has everything you could ever want in a action film and let's be honest, Daniel Craig's much better looking than Liam Neeson...
+What about if you wanted a film that had brains to go with the brawn, as Non-Stop might have suggested?
+I would probably say Inception which is a real mind-messer of a film but still has enough action sequences to take your breath away like the zero-gravity gun fight in a hotel corridor.
+For a superhero twist on things, Christopher Nolan's Dark Knight trilogy are some of the finest films made this century so far, even if they are a little dark - coincidentally, the first film Batman Begins also stars Neeson.
+Or how about the original action hero James Bond - Skyfall might get just as silly sometimes but it has everything you could ever want in a action film and let's be honest, Daniel Craig's much better looking than Liam Neeson...